 - The ASA asks its members: “please be prepared to respond to calls for action.”
 For example:

 This is a good model to build on.
 The visa issue still needs proactive advocacy and tangible support for researchers as it is a legal barrier that is highly taxing and difficult to navigate.
+I hope that The Australian Sociological Association may publicise its stance and consider forms of visa support to scholars who may be potentially affected by the ban.
+While they cater to a national membership, we belong to an international tradition, and our Muslim colleagues here and overseas could use the support.

-Follow media updates on the Muslim ban.
+Follow media updates on the executive order impact on dual nationals from Australia.

 All images by Zuleyka Zevallos.